 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 56.20% of those living in this county rents their homes.
-Most residents will commute to work by public transportation with an average commute time of 43.0 minutes.
+At least 56.20% of those living in this county are renting their homes.
+Most residents will commute to work by public transportation with an average commute time of 43 minutes.

 Geographically, Queens County, New York is a part of the New York - Newark, NY - NJ - CT Urban Area.
 This county is currently home to 18,812,161 residents, or 6,707,347 households with a median income of $68,319. the New York - Newark, NY - NJ - CT Urban Area residents have a median age of 38 and 50.07% are currently renting their homes in the area.